 A second report developed, compiled and analyzed by Transparency Market Research, a U.S.-based research and consulting firm, is also making waves in the golf cart industry.
 According to this report, Electric Vehicles Market (on-road) (hybrid, plug-in and battery) – Global Industry Analysis, Size, Share, Growth, Trends and Forecast, 2013-2019, the global market for electric vehicles is expected to grow as consumers around the world seek to mitigate fuel expenses.

-Transparency Market Research found that electric vehicles of all sorts were rapidly increasing in popularity because of the rising trend to embrace sustainable energy and address problems with climate change and air quality.
-Also, the rising cost of fossil fuels is pushing people toward electric vehicles, including NEVs and LSVs, regardless of whether they have environmental motivations or not.
+Transparency Market Research found that electric vehicles of all sorts were rapidly increasing in popularity.
+This is because of the rising trend to embrace sustainable energy and address problems with climate change and air quality.
+Also, the increasing cost of fossil fuels is pushing people toward electric vehicles, including NEVs and LSVs, regardless of whether they have environmental motivations or not.

 In the consumer market, electric vehicles provide a broad range of benefits over those powered by fossil fuels.
-A few of these advantages are that they produce no harmful emissions, offer enhanced energy efficiency and are relatively inexpensive to operate and maintain.
+A few of these advantages are that they produce no harmful emissions.
+They offer enhanced energy efficiency.
+And they are relatively inexpensive to operate and maintain.

-Although this report does not focus on golf carts alone, it breaks down electric cars into several categories and provides a detailed analysis of each category.
+Although the golf cart industry statistics in this report do not focus on golf carts alone, it breaks down electric cars into several categories and provides a detailed analysis of each type.
 The three classes of electric vehicles are full-size automobiles, NEVs, and golf carts.
-And while NEVs and golf carts share many common characteristics, the classifications are demarcated on the basis of whether they were designed specifically for golf courses or for city streets.
+And while NEVs and golf carts share many common characteristics, the classifications are demarcated based on whether they were designed specifically for golf courses or for city streets.

 The $83 Billion Global Electric Car Market

-From the perspective of revenue for manufacturers, distributors and dealers, the global market for electric vehicles was valued at more than $83.5 billion in 2012.
-And North America handles a 38.3 percent share of the total.
+The global market for electric vehicles was more than $83.5 billion in 2012.
+And North America handles a 38.3 per cent share of the total.
 Furthermore, global value continues to rise each year as government organizations around the world embrace initiatives to promote alternative transportation.

 Although the market is expanding, it is facing a few challenges.
-However, these are being overcome by new advances in technology.
-For instance, nanotechnology has recently been introduced to lithium-ion batteries to improve the efficiency of transferring energy to motors and to increase storage capacity.
-Research within the industry is booming, and new partnerships have formed with the goal of speeding advancements in performance and lowering production costs.
+For instance, nanotechnology will improve the efficiency of lithium-ion batteries.
+Research within the industry is booming, and new partnerships have formed to speed advancements in performance and lower production costs.

-According to Bartman’s essay, NEVs and LSVs are the future of electric transportation in the United States and around the world.
-The purpose of the essay was to show that golf carts are disrupting the traditional automotive industry more than Tesla is.
+According to Bartman’s golf cart industry statistics, NEVs and LSVs are the future of electric transportation in the United States.
+And possibly around the world.
+The purpose of the article was to show that golf carts are disrupting the traditional automotive industry more than Tesla is.
 One of the biggest reasons for this is the price point.
-A car from Tesla costs upwards of $100,000 to own, but it is possible to buy a brand new NEV for $8,000 or less.
+A car from Tesla costs upwards of $100,000 to own.
+But it is possible to buy a brand new NEV for $8,000 or less.

 While Tesla cars compete with traditional, gasoline-powered vehicles, they are not as purpose-oriented as golf carts are.
-NEVs and LSVs are made to provide consumers with affordable, personal transportation for neighborhoods and surrounding local areas.
-And fleets of these cars operated by commercial enterprises to serve as public transportation may be in the immediate future of most major cities.
+The aim of NEVs and LSVs is to provide consumers with affordable, personal transportation for neighborhoods.
+Fleets of these cars to serve as public transportation may be in the immediate future of most major cities.

-Tesla has offered no response to this essay despite being specifically asked by members of the press, which appears to be because they don’t quite know what to say.
-However, industry insiders believe that it is only a matter of time before the golf cart market skyrockets.
+Tesla has offered no response to this article despite being specifically asked by members of the press.
+It appears to be because they don’t quite know what to say.
+However, industry insiders believe it is only a matter of time before the golf cart market skyrockets.